Welcome to the Grand Comics Database!

 - Donate for our ongoing costs, e.g. the server infrastructure.
 We are a non-profit organization and any funds will be used f or our goal of documenting and indexing all comics.

-- We need volunteer web designers and programmers!
+We need volunteer web designers and programmers!
 Please contact the

 or visit our

 if you can help with any of these roles:

 - Python / Django programming

-- Solr search server
+- ElasticSearch search server